Trump escalates his war with the Fed

 Meanwhile, other currencies have lost ground to the dollar this year.
 The European economy has lagged the United States', and the European Central Bank has only just begun to tighten its monetary policy.

+The other risk, Summers said, is that people will believe US monetary policy is politicized.
+This could undermine confidence in the long run of the economy, causing bond prices and stock prices to fall.

+"I would think anyone at the Fed would have to be sorry that this kind of inappropriate intervention took place," Summers said.

-The Fed had no comment.
+The Fed had no comment on Trump's remarks.
 Chairman Jerome Powell has played down concerns about Trump's politicizing the Fed.

 "We have a long tradition here of conducting policy in a particular way, and that way is independent of all political concerns," he said in a radio interview last week with "Marketplace."